-Note: An alternative orbitography or reference beacon may be designated in each GEOSAR satellite footprint for the purpose of this monitoring procedure.
-However, the selected reference beacons should meet specific performance requirements and be adequately monitored by the provider, in accordance with the relevant sections (to be developed) of the document C/S T.006 "Cospas-Sarsat Orbitography Network Specification".
+Note: An alternative reference beacon may be designated in each GEOSAR satellite footprint for the purpose of this monitoring procedure.
+However, all of the designated reference beacons should meet specific performance requirements and be adequately monitored by the provider, in accordance with the relevant sections of the documents

-2.3.3 Orbitography / Reference Beacon Unavailability
+C/S T.006 "Cospas-Sarsat Orbitography Network Specification" and C/S T.022 "Cospas-Sarsat MEOLUT Reference Beacon Specification and Design Guidelines".

-If a designated QMS orbitography / reference beacon becomes non-operational (as declared in a SIT 605 message by the MCC responsible for the beacon), then the QMS continuous monitoring process will no longer use that beacon.
+2.3.4 Reference Beacon Unavailability

-If a beacon used for GEOSAR QMS monitoring becomes non-operational and an alternative beacon is designated (as specified in section 2.3.2) and is operational, then:
+If a designated QMS reference beacon becomes non-operational (as declared in a SIT 605 message by the MCC responsible for the beacon), then the QMS continuous monitoring process will no longer use that beacon.

-- a) the MCC responsible for the alternative beacon shall declare in a SIT 605 message that the alternative designated beacon is to be used for GEOSAR QMS monitoring; - b) GEOLUTs shall send alert messages for the alternative designated beacon instead of the non-operational beacon to the associated MCC;
+If a beacon used for QMS monitoring becomes non-operational and an alternative beacon is designated (as specified in section 2.3.1, 2.3.2, or 2.3.3) and is operational, then:

-- c) MCCs shall send alert messages for the alternative designated beacon instead of the non-operational beacon to the associated nodal MCC; and - d) nodal MCCs shall perform GEOSAR QMS monitoring using the alternative designated beacon instead of the non-operational beacon.
+- a) the MCC responsible for the alternative beacon shall declare in a SIT 605 message that the alternative designated beacon is to be used for the specified QMS monitoring, as appropriate; - b) the appropriate LUTs shall send alert messages for the alternative designated beacon instead of the non-operational beacon to the associated MCC; - c) MCCs shall send alert messages for the alternative designated beacon instead of the non-operational beacon to the associated nodal MCC; and - d) nodal MCCs shall perform QMS monitoring of the indicated component sub-system, as appropriate, using the alternative designated beacon instead of the non-operational beacon.

-If a beacon used for GEOSAR QMS monitoring becomes non-operational and no alternative designated beacon is operational, then the GEOSAR QMS monitoring process shall be suspended by the associated nodal MCC until a designated beacon is returned to service.
+If a beacon used for QMS monitoring becomes non-operational and no alternative designated beacon is operational, then the appropriate QMS monitoring process shall be suspended by the associated nodal MCC until a designated beacon is available.